 - We will sample both the support and query sets as a single batch, hence one batch element should obtain image and label tensors of shapes [K+1, N, 784] and [K+1, N, N] respectively.
 In the example of Fig. 1, images [0, 1, 1] would be the image of the letter "C" in the support set with corresponding class label [0, 1, 0] and images [0, 2, 2] would be the the letter "C" in the query set (with the same label). - 2.
-We must shuffle the order of examples in the query set, as otherwise the network can learn to output the same sequence of classes and achieve 100% accuracy, without actually learning to recognize the images.
-If you get 100% accuracy, you likely did not shuffle the query data correctly.
+We must shuffle the order of examples in the query set.
 In principle, you should be able to shuffle the order of data in the support set as well; however, this makes the model optimization much harder.
 You should feed the support set examples in the same, fixed order.
 In the example above, the support set examples are always in the same order.
+Note here that images and labels should be shuffled in the same order, otherwise, the one-to-one mapping between images and labels may get messed up.
+Hint: we encourage you to use np.random.shuffle here.